 I use a corn flour slurry to thicken the gravy.
 I use 2 tbsps of corn flour and mix 4 tbsps of cold water into it.
 Tip it in, stir it well and wait for it to start to bubble and thicken.
 Season to taste.

 I serve it as a Sunday Roast with all the trimmings and in the midweek usually with mashed potatoes and corn on the cob.
+I also serve it with this Pork, Sage and Onion Stuffing, albeit a smaller version.

 Ways To Use Roast Chicken Leftovers